 Like the CVMs, public network gateways are also purchased in the Tencent Cloud CVM Purchase Page.

 1) Log in to Tencent Cloud CVM Purchase Page, and select "VPC" in the Network Type on the "3.
-Select Storage and Network" page.
+Storage and Bandwidth" page.

 2) Select a VPC and the gateway subnet created in the previous step.

-3) Check "Used as a public network gateway".
+3) Check "Act as internet gateway".
 The public network gateway is created upon the completion of the purchase.